The Keto Diet Unveiling the Science, Benefits, and Practical Tips

 Glucose vs. Ketones For Energy

 The body can use glucose or ketones as its source of energy.
-Glucose comes from carbs while ketones are produced when burning fat instead of glucose.
+Glucose comes from carbs, while ketones are produced when burning fat instead of glucose.
 Being on a well-planned ketogenic diet can help one maintain high levels of productivity throughout the day by being in a state of ketosis where they use ketones instead of glucose.
-Choosing to use ketones provides stable energy without causing insulin spikes and crashes unlike using glucose.
+Using ketones provides stable energy without causing insulin spikes and crashes, unlike glucose.

 Low-Carb Veggies To Eat on a Keto Diet